tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: where to keep data like game_name, game_full_name, game_path?
 		- IDEA: gs.game_menu class module
 			- IDEA: only attribute == game_name ?
+			- IDEA: instead, just replace gs.core.game_dir (not yet in use) with game_name
 		- IDEA: need a game_menue directory
 		- IDEA: in \game_menue , need a gm_menu_static_dict that contains game_lst
 			- IDEA: what if game_lst lives in engine_static_dict ?